-Figure 3-4 Relative Frequency of populist articles per News Site
+Graph 3: Relative Frequency of populist articles per News Site

-In Figure 3-4 we see the relative frequency of populist articles per news site.
-It seems that "Avgi" has the highest frequency of populist articles followed by "Efsyn".
 "Avgi" and "Efsyn" are indeed more populist in content than the other news sites.
-"Avgi" is a media company owned by the radical left and populist party, "SYRIZA", which also served as

-Greece's governing party from 2015 to 2019.
+"Avgi" is a media company owned by the radical left and populist party, "SYRIZA", which also served as Greece's governing party from 2015 to 2019.
 "Efsyn" is a media company with a left-wing orientation.
 Although, it doesn't belong to a specific party, "Efsyn" produces populist content as well, deriving from various left parties and movements.
 On the other hand, the rest of the news sites are mainstream media companies, not well-known about their populist content (in fact, they frequently adopt, especially "kathimerini", a clear anti-populist stance in their opinion articles).